-- 1. The project should either be a software development project, or a paper demonstrating analytical or interpretative skills. - 2.
+- 1. This project should produce a Mechatronics product to be utilized by users other than the developer. - 2.
 Projects will be specified by the supervisor in CAS, possibly in collaboration with industry. - 3.
 The duration of a project is typically four months.
-A project could be completed at a company, but it must be conducted under the supervision of a faculty member who can supervise students within the program. - 4.
-An Examination Committee is formed, consisting of the supervisor(s) and at least one faculty member in CAS.
+A project could be completed at a company, but it must be conducted under the supervision of a faculty member who can supervise students within the program.

+- 4. An Examination Committee is formed, consisting of the supervisor(s) and at least one faculty member in CAS.
 The student and the supervisor(s) nominate the Examination Committee.
 The committee is appointed by the Chair or delegate. - 5.
 Students must submit the project, including all documentation, to the Examination Committee for evaluation. - 6.
-The project will be judged on more than its functionality.

-- 7. The documentation must include an "executive level" description of the product and its structure. - 8.
+The project will be judged on more than its functionality. - 7.
+The documentation must include an "executive level" description of the product and its structure. - 8.
 The Examination Committee decides on the outcome: pass or fail.
 If the decision is fail, comments must be provided to aid in a revision.
 The decision must be made within three weeks of receipt of the project. - 9.
 If the initial decision was fail, the student may resubmit the project after addressing the committee's concerns.
 If the subsequent decision is fail, the student is dismissed from the program.